nickalreadyinuse/alpinefaction/README.md

 -----
 Most important:
 * Fixes for critical security vulnerabilities
-* Multiplayer level automatic downloader (using API at https://autodl.factionfiles.com)
+* Multiplayer level auto-downloader (using API at https://autodl.factionfiles.com)
 * Fix for infamous submarine explosion bug (and other FPS-related issues)
+* Checkpoint autosaves (at the start of each level)
+* Fully integrated in-game achievements system
+* Optional account linking with `FactionFiles.com` to support achievement tracking and in-game level rating
+* Access to `Install with Alpine Faction` on `FactionFiles.com` to streamline custom level and mod installation
 * Enemies explode into gibs when killed by explosives
-* Autosave at the start of every level
 * Player headlamp (flashlight)
 * Support for any resolution and aspect ratio
 * Fullscreen, windowed, borderless window modes